xuankimtran/docs-1/pages/katalon-studio/docs/bdd-samples.md

 ### Test listeners (Test hooks)

-Test listeners (test hooks) are test steps created to defined events happened before/after a test case/test suite.
+Test listeners (test hooks) are test steps created to define events before/after a test case/test suite.
 You can learn more about test listeners in this document: [Test Fixtures and Test Listeners (Test Hooks)](https://docs.katalon.com/katalon-studio/docs/fixtures-listeners.html#test-listeners-test-hooks).

 To view the test listeners in this project, in the **Test Explorer** panel, go to the **Test Listeners** folder.
 We created two test listeners:

-- `Listener`: This test listener is to close the browser after every test case execution.
+- `Listener`: This test listener closes the browser after every test case execution.
-- `TestListener`: This test listener is to open Katalon Helper before every test suite execution.
+- `TestListener`: This test listener opens Katalon Helper before every test suite execution.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/BDD-sample-prj/KS-BDD-Test-listeners.png" width="60%" alt="Test listeners in the BDD project">